 These two Full House best friends grew up as close as sisters and they act like it too.
 DJ and Kimmy fought over boys and disagreed on fashion.
 But most of all, they were there for each other.

-And Kimmy came and went in the Tanner house as much as anyone else in the family, making them sidekicks, and sisters.
+And Kimmy came and went in the Tanner house as much as anyone else in the family, making them not only sidekicks, but sisters.

 The Duke Boys

-The Dukes cousins were born and raised as each others’ sidekicks and they couldn’t have been better matched.
+The Duke cousins were born and raised as each others’ sidekicks and they couldn’t have been better matched.
 Protecting Daisy was priority number one for these boys.